jorislimonier/collab-viz/joris/README.md

 TODO:

-- Arrange node order in two left-most columns to reduce overlaps (_i.e._ "Person" close to "Male" and "Female").
+- Arrange node order in two left-most columns to reduce overlaps (_i.e._ "Person" close to "Male" and "Female").\
+  Either:
+  - Use JS to reorder items in JSON
+  - Make a custom order with `pd.Categorical`